brhahlen/dc/README.md

 # Usage
 Provides the following main functions:
 - install       - installs dc for the current user - *ONLY* possible using `sudo`
 - up            - bring up all stacks, an individual stack, or multiple stacks
 - down          - brings down all stacks, an individual stack, or multiple stacks
+- restart-stack - restarts all stacks, an individual stack, or multiple stacks
 - start         - start one or more services
 - stop          - stop one or more services
 - restart       - restart one or more services
 - pull          - pulls images
 - network       - create the macvlan network that is needed - *ONLY* possible using `sudo`
 - list          - lists all stacks and services in the stack

 # Thoughts/To Do's
 Also, some functions can probably be offloaded into dc-completion at some point?